RTÉ KIDSjr

-RTÉjr is an Irish free-to-air children's television channel owned and operated by RTÉ.
-The channel mainly targets a demographic of 2- to 7-year-olds, but some cartoons for older children also air.
-The channel is part of RTÉ KIDS.
+RTÉ KIDSjr (formerly RTÉjr) is an Irish free-to-air children's television channel owned and operated by RTÉ.
+The channel mainly targets 2- to 7-year-olds, but some cartoons for older children also air.
+The channel is part of RTÉ Kids.

 The channel broadcasts 12 hours of programming each day between 7:00 am and 7:00 pm.
-It is supported by radio station RTÉjr Radio and additional services available on-demand, on mobile and online.
-The channel operates alongside its sister strand TRTÉ on RTÉ2.
+It is supported by additional services available on-demand, on mobile and online.
+The channel operates alongside its sister strand RTÉ Kids on RTÉ2.
+Until 2025, there was a companion radio service called RTÉ Jr Radio.

 History

 RTÉjr was initially a programming block on public service broadcaster RTÉ2, launching on 20 September 2010, replacing Den Tots.

 On 3 May 2011, RTÉjr (which was only a programming block at that time) broadcast Punky, the world's first animated series which focuses on the life and adventures of a girl with Down syndrome.
 The show is broadcast daily at 10:25 and 13:45.
 It was designed by award-winning Irish animation company Monster Animation and Design.

 RTÉ planned on launching a television channel dedicated to RTÉjr; it launched on 27 May 2011, at 11:00 (IST).
-The channel does not carry advertising, in line with the broadcaster's policy not to target advertising towards those under 6 years of age.
+The channel does not carry advertising, in line with the broadcaster's policy not to target advertising towards those under six years of age.

 By April 2013, the channel began a stand-alone schedule; however, plans to replace the RTÉjr block on RTÉ2 have yet to come to light.
 The channel broadcasts as a stand-alone channel with its own schedule and new programming.

 On 15 April 2013, the channel hosted 14 newly commissioned programmes, including the bilingual show Spraoi, the dance show Move It! and RTÉjr Workshop.

+On 26 November 2025, the RTÉjr channel and programming block were rebranded as RTÉ KIDSjr.
+This follows TRTÉ's rebrand to RTÉ Kids in 2024.